sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 ]);
 ```
 ​
-It becomes a lot more convoluted but style you can see the flow going from top to bottom.
+It becomes a lot more convoluted but at least you can see the flow going from top to bottom.

 Working example here:
 {% jsfiddle x63BS  js,result %}